 Here are some examples of cancers caused by HPV:

 1. Cervical cancer: Virtually all cases of cervical cancers worldwide are caused by HPV.
 This cancer begins in the cervix, which is the lowermost part of the uterus.

 2. Vulvar cancer: Vulvar cancer can also be attributed majorly to HPV, with around 70% of vulvar cancers being caused by the virus.

 3. Vaginal cancer: Another rare form of cancer, around 75% of vaginal cancers are caused by HPV.

 4. Anal cancer: More than 90% of anal cancer cases are attributed to HPV.
-Occurring in the anal canal, this cancer is almost twice as common in women as it is in men.
+This cancer affects both genders disproportionately, women are more likely to suffer from anal cancer than men.

 Prevention and Vaccination

 HPV's connection to cancer underscores the importance of prevention and early detection.
-HPV vaccination, regular screenings and safe sexual practices are essential tools in reducing the risk of HPV-related cancers.
-By understanding how HPV causes cancer, we can take proactive steps to protect our health and the health of future generations.
+HPV vaccination, regular screenings and safe sexual practices are essential tools in helping reduce the risk of HPV-related cancers.
+By understanding how HPV causes cancer, we can take proactive steps to help protect our health and the health of future generations.

 Disclaimer: HPV - Human Papillomavirus.
 This information is intended for awareness purposes only and should not be considered a substitute for professional medical advice.
 Please consult your doctor.

 *Image for representation purpose only